Rocketknight1/minimal_lczero/README.md

 ### Where do I get data?
 How do I load it?

-The input pipeline is in `tf_data_pipeline.py`.
+The input pipeline is in `new_data_pipeline.py`.
 You shouldn't need to modify it, but you can look around if you like!
-For smaller nets (e.g. 128 filters, 10 blocks), you may find that you are bottlenecked by the input pipeline instead of the GPU - if you can find any tricks to speed up the pipeline, please let me know!
+For testing and benchmarking you can also run that script alone, to get sample inputs from the pipeline without initializing any modules.

+The pipeline can manage about 50k pos/s before the shuffle buffer becomes the bottleneck - this should be enough to saturate any single GPU even for a very small network.
+It might become a bottleneck if you want to train a very fast GPU fleet with a very small net, but that sounds like a weird thing to do.

 As for data, I'm working on building a standard dataset for benchmarking, which I'll probably host as a torrent.
 It's not here yet, unfortunately!